Creator of influential manga Dragon Ball, Akira Toriyama, dies at 68

 The series, which was the top-ranked title during its decade-long run in the anthology, became one of the best-selling manga series of all time, with about 260 million copies sold worldwide by 2022 and translated in over 40 countries.

-Toriyama, who has been dubbed by fans as the grandfather of modern comics and animated films aimed at adolescent boys, also influenced scores of celebrities and fictional series in Japan, notably One Piece, Naruto and My Hero Academia.
+Toriyama, who has been dubbed by fans as the grandfather of modern comics and animated films aimed at adolescent boys, also influenced scores of celebrities and fictional series, notably the manga One Piece (1997 to present), Naruto (1999 to 2014) and My Hero Academia (2016 to present).

 Capitalising on Dragon Ball’s fame, the manga was followed by spin-offs Dragon Ball Z, Dragon Ball GT and Dragon Ball Super, collectibles, movies and video games.